 What are the functions of the Division of Drinking Water?

 The Division of Drinking Water (DDW) acts as the administrative arm of the Utah Drinking Water Board.
 It implements the rules which they adopt.
 As such, it is engaged in a variety of activities related to the design and operation of Utah’s public drinking water systems.
-For a listing of the activities the Division is involved with as well as the activities that are performed by others, see Do’s and Don’ts of DDW.

 What is a public drinking water system?